-Aubrieta, a cheerful ground cover, is a great candidate for edging your paths or tucking into stone walls if you meet some basic growing requirements.
+Aubrieta, a cheerful ground cover, is a great candidate for edging your paths or tucking into stone walls if your site meets some basic growing requirements.
 When the profuse magenta flowers have faded, the grayish-green foliage maintains a handsome mat that covers bare areas under leggy roses or between paving stones on a garden path.
 These plants are far more common in Europe than in North America.
-In fact, the genus name derives from Claude Aubriet, a European landscape artist from the 17th century.
+The genus name derives from Claude Aubriet, a European landscape artist from the 17th century.

 |Botanical Name||Aubrieta spp.|